 iii. use or possession of weapons (in violation of Policy 5312.2 and the Federal Gun-Free Schools Act);

 v. theft of property or possession of stolen property;

-vi. creating a disturbance or safety hazard (e.g.; turning in false alarms, bomb threats, possession or discharge or fireworks or a noxious substance);
+vi. creating a disturbance or safety hazard (e.g.: initiating or aiding in false alarms, bomb threats or other threats of harm to school property, students or staff; or possession of discharge or fireworks or a noxious substance;

 vii. trespassing (e.g.; entering school property while under suspension or before or after reasonable school hours);